 - Formalization of artisanal and small-scale mining

-- Export-oriented gold trade
+- Export-focused trade systems

 Key Insight